 In 2011-2012, Saint Louis Public Schools (SLPS) was named a provisionally accredited school district by the Missouri Department of Elementary and Secondary Education (DESE).
 The criteria for this designation was made under the Missouri School Improvement Program 4 (MSIP 4) accountability system after being designated unaccredited in 2007.
-Recently, DESE began implementing a new accountability system, MSIP 5, which evaluates school districts using a different framework of indicators.
+Recently, DESE began implementing a new accountability system, MSIP 5, which evaluates school districts using a different framework of indicators, including new, more rigorous, college and career assessments.

 In the first year of MSIP 5 standards, SLPS received 34.5 points out of a possible 140 (24.6%) for the 2012-2013 school year with very significant challenges in the area of student achievement.
-In 2013-2014, SLPS earned 75% more points and increased its score to 60.5 out of a possible 140 (43.2%).
-Despite the improvement, challenges remain in the area of student achievement.
+In 2013-2014, SLPS made great strides, earning 75% more points and increasing its score to 60.5 out of a possible 140 (43.2%).
+While challenges clearly remain in the area of student achievement, we are highly encouraged by this improvement and anticipate continued progress.

-2007

-Unaccredited
+2007 Unaccredited

-Provisionally Accredited